PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter8/VM/AWS/awsVM_AllTasks.md

 1. Review the summary section, and then select Launch instance.
 > Note: This may take several minutes.
 1. After the successful creation of your EC2 instance, I recommend you review your instance utilizing the EC2 dashboard.
+> Note: Do not forget to delete all resources immediately to stop incurring charges